annotation/text-fabric/docs/Api/App.md

             default selection of features.
             You cannot use these arguments to prevent features from being loaded.

+        ??? note "appName with `/`"
+            If you use the *appName* argument with a `/` in it, and it does not point to a TF app you have locally, it will be interpreted as a *locations* search path to find `.tf` files.
+It acts as the main `locations` argument, and will be combined with the `modules` argument.

     ??? info "api=None"
-        So far, the TF app will construct a generic TF API with a more or less standard set of features loaded, and make that API avaible to you, under `A.api`.
+        So far, the TF app will construct an advanced API with a more or less standard set of features loaded, and make that API avaible to you, under `A.api`.